 Recycle Electronics and Batteries

-Electronic waste makes up approximately 2% of the municipal solid waste stream and is steadily increasing.
+Used electronics make up approximately 2% of the municipal solid waste stream and thsi percentage is steadily increasing.
 The average household has approximately 24 electronic products, and we depend on six wireless products daily.
-You can help by reusing, donating, and recycling your electronics.
+You can help reduce waste by reusing, donating, and recycling your old electronics.
 Most rechargeable batteries can be recharged up to 1,000 times, but when they no longer hold a charge—recycle them.
 If every Texas household recycled five rechargeable batteries a year, we could keep more than 40 million batteries out of landfills.
-Find a battery drop-off site near you.
+Find recycling opportunities for your old electronics.

 Cut Back on Your Amount of Mail